YosysHQ/apicula/doc/filestructure.md

 # File structure

 Three important types of vendor files are parsed, `.dat`, `.fse`, and `.tm`.
-Other files also exist, but these are not currently parsed.
+A parser exists for the `.ini` files as well, other files are not currently parsed.

 # Wire names